-- a) Stop engine and remove key. - b) Lubricate fittings with one to two pumps of NGLI grade #2 multi-purpose gun grease.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Lubricate fittings with one to two pumps of NGLI grade #2 multi-purpose gun grease.

 Refer to the following chart for fitting locations and lubrication schedule.